 The government of the Tsar was quick in seizing the two murderers and taking them to prison where they were to await their trial, yet so fierce was the hatred of the merchants in the market place that none of the Bahá’ís dared to go near the corpse of their fellow-believer and it lay on the road for several hours.
 A brave young man eventually came forward and, amid the jeers, the ridicule and curses of the people around him, lifted the body onto his own shoulders and carried it to a place of safety from where it was secretly taken away in the dead of night and buried out of town.

-The Shi‘áhs, in the meantime, threatened to kill twenty-four other Bahá’ís.
+The Shí‘ahs, in the meantime, threatened to kill twenty-four other Bahá’ís.
 They sent messages to Persia asking the clergy for their support and spread rumours that the Russian Government had no jurisdiction over the Muslims in ‘Ishqábád as they were Persian citizens.
 The majority of the ignorant and fanatical people among them were stirred up by a few malicious enemies of the Cause who spread the usual false reports about the Bahá’ís and their beliefs, and made every attempt to keep ablaze the fervour of religious hatred until they had rid themselves of the Bahá’ís in ‘Ishqábád.

 The Bahá’ís showed extraordinary courage as they went about their business in the town, but by the second day after the martyrdom of Muḥammad-Riḍá, when a number of ruffians had armed themselves and were preparing to attack other Bahá’ís, it became evident that they should seek protection from the government.
 A few of them, whose lives were in immediate danger, went to see the governor.
 He received them with kindness and listened to their appeal.
 After they had explained the situation to him, the governor said: “I have been told that Ḥájí Muḥammad-